Wallaby: Profile and Information

 Examples include these below.

 • Rock wallabies: Rock wallabies live near the water among rocks.
-These wallabies include six species belonging to the subgenus Petrogale distinguished by their brown, gray color with patches and stripes.
-Also, the nailed tailed species which fall into the subgenus Onychogalea and the hare wallabies of the subgenus Lagorchestes reside in the Rocky areas too.
+These wallabies include six species of the subgenus Petrogale, distinguished by their brown, gray color with patches and stripes.
+Also, the nailed-tailed species that fall into the subgenus Onychogalea and the hare wallabies of the subgenus Lagorchestes reside in the Rocky areas, too.

 • Forest dwellers: Wallabies like the pademelons and Dorcopsulus live in the forest.

-Wallabies tend to adapt to their specific habitat, thereby influencing their physical appearance.
-The average lifespan for a wallaby is about nine years; however wallabies that live in areas of human habitation, which includes predators, don’t survive Long.
+Wallabies adapt to their specific habitat, influencing their physical appearance.
+The average lifespan for a wallaby is about nine years; however, wallabies that live in areas of human habitation, which includes predators, don’t survive Long.

 Reproduction

-Female wallabies become sexually matured at 12 months of age.
-For most species of wallaby, mating occurs between January and February with a gestation period of 28 days.
+Female wallabies become sexually mature at 12 months of age.
+For most wallaby species, mating occurs between January and February, with a gestation period of 28 days.
 However, these vary with species.
 A baby wallaby is known as a Joey, usually the size of a jellybean.

-Wallabies Joey is born undeveloped and upon emerging, crawl into their mother’s pouch where they latch.
-Joey’s remain in their mother’s pouch for 250 days before leaving but are found of coming back to the pouch when faced with danger.
+Wallabies Joey is born undeveloped and, upon emerging, crawl into their mother’s pouch where they latch.
+Joey remains in their mother’s pouch for 250 days before leaving but is found to return to the pouch when faced with danger.

 The female wallaby can become pregnant again, even with a Joey in her pouch.
-When this happens, the development of the embryo is paused till the Joey leaves the pouch.
+When this happens, the embryo’s development is paused until the Joey leaves the pouch.
 This is called embryonic diapause, common with marsupials.

-Wallabies are also threatened by non-native species which compete with them for limited resources.
-Non-native herbivores like goat, cattle, and sheep have pushed them into endangered conservation status.
+Wallabies are also threatened by non-native species competing for limited resources.
+Non-native herbivores like goats, cattle, and sheep have pushed them into endangered conservation status.

 Leave a Reply